Toblerity/Fiona/docs/manual.rst

 Record Properties
 -----------------

 A record has a ``properties`` key.
-Its corresponding value is a mapping.
+Its corresponding value is a mapping: an ordered dict to be precise.
 The keys of the properties mapping are the same as the keys of the properties mapping in the schema of the collection the record comes from (see above).

 .. sourcecode:: pycon

   >>> pprint.pprint(rec['properties'])
-  {'AREA': 244820.0,
+  {'CAT': 232.0,
-   'CAT': 232.0,
+   'FIPS_CNTRY': 'UK',
-   'CNTRY_NAME': u'United Kingdom',
+   'CNTRY_NAME': 'United Kingdom',
-   'FIPS_CNTRY': u'UK',
+   'AREA': 244820.0,
    'POP_CNTRY': 60270708.0}

 Record Geometry